By Kaayla T. Daniel, PhD, CCN, The Naughty Nutritionist

 Sadly, that’s not all, folks.
 To learn more about the procedure and its risks, I’ll send you to Monastyrsky via the links in the sources below.
 But first, I’d like to share a few words from him about how to increase the level of safety and accuracy should you opt for colonoscopy.

 - “Those with a family history of colon cancer or otherwise at high risk probably should do a colonoscopy.
 But I suggest they request to have it done without general anesthesia.
 That’s where the majority of the risks are.
 The doctors do it that way not because the procedure is painful, but because they can ‘jam’ faster, and bill for anesthesiology.”

 - “Doing radiography first is pointless because if they find some polyps, they still have to go in.
 Besides, you don’t want all that huge exposure to ionizing radiation.”

 To learn more from Monastyrsky, check these sources:

 About The Author

-Dr. Daniel earned her PhD in Nutritional Sciences and Anti-Aging Therapies from the Union Institute and University in Cincinnati, is certified as a clinical nutritionist (CCN) by the International and American Association of Clinical Nutritionists in Dallas, and serves on the Boards of Directors of the Weston A. Price Foundation (Vice President) and Farm-to-Consumer Legal Defense Fund.
+Dr. Daniel earned her PhD in Nutritional Sciences and Anti-Aging Therapies from the Union Institute and University in Cincinnati, is certified as a clinical nutritionist (CCN) by the International and American Association of Clinical Nutritionists in Dallas.
 In 2005, Dr. Daniel received the Weston A. Price Foundation’s Integrity in Science Award.